ppkantorski/Ultrahand-Overlay/README.md

 ## Features

 Ultrahand is a command-line tool that provides powerful functionality for managing files and directories on an SD card.
 It offers the following features:

 - Create Directories: Ultrahand allows you to effortlessly create directories on your SD card.
 Simply specify the directory path, and Ultrahand will create it for you.

-- Copy Files: With Ultrahand, you can easily copy files from one location to another on your SD card.
-Just provide the source file path and the destination file path, and Ultrahand will handle the file copying process seamlessly.
+- Copy Files or Directories: With Ultrahand, you can easily copy files or directories from one location to another on your SD card.
+Just provide the source file or directory path and the destination file or directory path, and Ultrahand will handle the copying process seamlessly.

-- Delete Files: Ultrahand simplifies file deletion on your SD card.
-By specifying the file path, Ultrahand will promptly remove the file for you, making the deletion process hassle-free.
+- Delete Files or Directories: Ultrahand simplifies file and directory deletion on your SD card.
+By specifying the file or directory path, Ultrahand will promptly remove it for you, making the deletion process hassle-free.

-- Move Files: Ultrahand enables you to move files between directories on your SD card effortlessly.
-Provide the file path and the destination directory path, and Ultrahand will take care of moving the file, ensuring its seamless relocation.
+- Move Files or Directories: Ultrahand enables you to move files or directories between locations on your SD card effortlessly.
+Provide the source file or directory path and the destination directory path, and Ultrahand will take care of moving them, ensuring their seamless relocation.

 - Modify INI Files: Ultrahand empowers you to edit INI files on your SD card.
 You can update existing key-value pairs, add new entries, or even create new sections within the INI file.
 Ultrahand makes it easy to customize and tailor the configurations of your INI files.